 Law school is expensive, but there are a lot of easy scholarships out there for law students to apply to.
 These help reduce the cost of study, and are also a great achievement to add to your resume.

-I remember a friend telling me to apply for a scholarship to win the cost of practical legal training, valued at around $9,000.
+I remember a friend telling me to apply for a scholarship which paid the cost of practical legal training (valued at around $9,000 at the time).
 He was on a law society committee that was promoting the competition.
 It only required a 1,000 word essay, but because I thought there would be too many law students applying, I didn’t even consider writing a response.
 A few months later he said that a winner was announced – from 8 entries!

 The great thing about law school scholarships is that if you are successful, you can win a significant amount of money, and the scholarship also doubles as a resume building exercise.
 It can also give you something to talk about in graduate interviews.

 - Equity scholarships are aimed at helping people with underrepresented backgrounds achieve their goals.
 For example, students from rural areas, Indigenous students or a non-English speaking students, children of war veterans, or students who have a financially disadvantaged background.
 This is just to name a few.

 - Merit scholarships are available to all persons and are based on their application (ie merit based).

 This post includes a list of selected scholarships that are available to (almost) all students, so mostly merit based scholarships.
 This is also is not a comprehensive list.
 Use it as a starting point for further research – I’m sure there are many other scholarships for law students out there!